Engaging Families Through Relationships

 Professional Development Resources for Family Engagement Leaders and Practitioners

-In-Person Workshop—Engaging Families: A Relationships-Based Approach Bring together family educators and family involvement leaders to examine the critical principles and practices for engaging families through relationships and to develop fresh strategies for connecting with, supporting, and engaging families through your school, organization, or coalition.
+In-Person Workshop—Engaging Families: A Relationships-Centered Approach Bring together family educators and family involvement leaders to examine the critical principles and practices for engaging families through relationships and to develop fresh strategies for connecting with, supporting, and engaging families through your school, organization, or coalition.

 Ready-to-View Webinars on Family Engagement

 View these archived Search Institute webinars to learn more about engaging families through relationships.

 - Stop “Recruiting” Parents—And What to Do Instead

 - More Power to Them?
 Helping Families Work through Power Struggles in the Early Teen Years

 - Refocusing Family Engagement: Seven Shifts for Engaging Families as Partners in Young People’s Success

 Sign up to be notified of upcoming webinars.